 What undergoing drug addiction rehabilitation might do is tap into some issues or memories that have previously been forgotten about, which could cause feelings of anger or upset.
 However, the treatment itself should not cause anger; it may simply bring to light memories or problems that are linked to anger but won’t cause anger itself.

 The best thing that someone who is addicted to a substance can do to prevent angry outbursts is to seek help and support.
-By getting the help needed to stop abusing substances, it becomes easier to control emotions, and thus prevent angry outbursts or violent behaviour from occurring and causing danger to other people or damage to property.
+By getting the help needed to stop abusing substances, it becomes easier to control emotions, and thus prevent angry outbursts or violent behavior from occurring and causing danger to other people or damage to property.

 Drug rehabilitation won’t cause anger issues, if anything it will help to prevent further angry outbursts or violent mood swings as drug use should no longer be part of the individual’s life, thus preventing their mood from being changed and violent behaviors from continuing to occur.